hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step2-registry.md

 Now you can access the registry via localhost.

 `curl http://localhost:5000/v2/_catalog`{{execute}}

+This means when you push to localhost:5000 your container images will be routed to the private registry running as a service on Kubernetes.

+But what happens in the Pod specification when you want to pull the image using the tag localhost:5000?
+We can add a proxy that runs as a DaemonSet that will resolve localhost:5000 to the registry whenever a Pod requests a container from localhost:5000.
+Install the proxy.

+`helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator`{{execute}}
+`helm install registry-proxy incubator/kube-registry-proxy -n kube-system --set registry.host=registry-docker-registry.kube-system.svc.cluster.local --set registry.port=5000 --set hostPort=5000`{{execute}}

+For mature environments, you would have an official host name with a load balancer and an ingress that would resolve to a hardened registry service, albeit still running on Kubernetes.

 Later, you will see docker push commands and YAML container references both using http://localhost:5000.